 The licensed Aqualink Child care centres are available to assist you with all your childcare needs.
 Our qualified and experienced staff provide a safe and nurturing environment for children aged from 6 weeks up to school age.

-The childcare sessions are available to Aqualink members and casual users with bookings for one, two or three consecutive sessions, for a maximum of 15 hours per week per child with booking restrictions for casual users.
+The childcare sessions are available to Aqualink members and casual users with bookings for one or two consecutive sessions, for a maximum of 15 hours per week per child with booking restrictions for casual users.

 Aqualink offers two types of care:

 - Crèche: available to assist parents take time out for their health and fitness needs.
 This allows parents to attend a group fitness class, workout in the gym or go for a swim.
 Parents/guardians must remain at Aqualink for the duration of the session time.

 - Occasional Care: for when you need to leave Aqualink, to run errands, tick off items on your to do list or just enjoy some ‘me’ time.